About This Drug

 Treating Side Effects

-- Drink 6-8 cups of fluids each day unless your doctor has told you to limit your fluid intake due to some other health problem.
-A cup is 8 ounces of fluid.
-If you throw up or have loose bowel movements, you should drink more fluids so that you do not become dehydrated (lack water in the body from losing too much fluid).
+- If you throw up or have loose bowel movements, you should drink more fluids so that you do not become dehydrated (lack water in the body from losing too much fluid).

 - If you get a rash, do not put anything on it unless your doctor or nurse says you may.
 Keep the area around the rash clean and dry.
-Ask your doctor for medicine if the rash bothers you.
+Ask your doctor for medicine if your rash bothers you.

 Food and Drug Interactions

 - There are no known interactions of idelalisib with food.

 - Avoid the use of St. John’s Wort while taking idelalisib as this may lower the levels of the drug in your body, which can make it less effective

 - Check with your doctor or pharmacist about all other prescription medicines and dietary supplements you are taking before starting this medicine as there are known drug interactions with idelalisib.
 Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplement to make sure that there are no interactions.

 Call your doctor or nurse if you have any of these symptoms and/or any new or unusual symptoms:

 - Fever of 100.5 F (38 C) or higher